 - 4. Leave the default values for Server and ListenerPort (see Server Property and ListenerPort Property) as is (they are retrieved from your workstation's Registry).
-In the next section of the tutorial, you will add code to retrieve these values at run-time from the workstation's Registry. - 5.
+In Section 6.4 you will add code to retrieve these values at run-time from the workstation's Registry. - 5.
 Set the ClearParameters Property and ClearResults Property to True if they are not set to True already.
-This ensures that each time a call to an RPC is made, the Results Property is cleared beforehand, and the Param Property is cleared afterwards. - 6.
-Your form should look like the following:
+This ensures that each time a call to an RPC is made, the Results Property is cleared beforehand, and the Param Property is cleared afterwards.

+6. Your form should look like Figure 74:

-Figure 6.
-Tutorial: Step 1-RPC Broker Component: Sample form output
+Figure 74: Tutorial-Step 1:RPC Broker Component: Sample form output

-The next tasks are to use the TRPCBroker Component to retrieve the client workstation's RPC Broker server and port information (Tutorial: Step 2-Get Server/Port), and then to establish a connection through the TRPCBroker Component to the VistA M Server (Tutorial: Step 3-Establish Broker Connection).
+The next tasks are to use the TRPCBroker Component to retrieve the client workstation's RPC Broker server and port information (Tutorial-Step 2: Get Server/Port), and then to establish a connection through the TRPCBroker Component to the VistA M Server (Tutorial-Step 3: Establish Broker Connection).

-6.4 Tutorial: Step 2-Get Server/Port
+6.4 Tutorial-Step 2: Get Server/Port

 The TRPCBroker Component added to your form is hard-coded to access the Broker server and listener port that it picks up from the (developer) workstation (by default, BROKERSERVER and 9200).
-Naturally, you do not want this to be the only server and port that your application can connect.
+Naturally, you do not want this to be the only server and port to which your application can connect.
 To retrieve the end-user workstation's designated Broker server and port to connect, as stored in their Registry, you can use the GetServerInfo Function.